-The program has defined trauma as any serious injury that has occurred within a 48-hour period.
-A trauma patient is an individual who has sustained serious injury or shock to the body.
-Modifications should include variations in positioning, minimal movement of the body part, etc. It is recommended that students complete their trauma competencies on patients that require variation of the standard protocol for the trauma procedure.
+The program has defined trauma as any severe injury that has occurred within a 48-hour period.
+A trauma patient is an individual who has sustained severe injury or shock to the body.
+Trauma requires modifications in positioning, due to injury with monitoring the patient's condition.
 Students may not perform all the trauma competencies on the same patient.
-The clinical preceptor or clinical faculty may exercise discretion in determining whether a procedure is deemed a trauma competency.
+The clinical preceptor or clinical faculty may exercise discretion in determining whether a procedure is deemed trauma competency.